 the Campaign Discount will apply to the AVC supplied to RSP as a result of the Service Transfer Order or COAT Transfer Order (as applicable) on the same basis as it applied to that AVC prior to the Service Transfer Order or COAT Transfer Order; and

 notwithstanding anything in the Campaign Terms for the relevant Campaign Discount, the Discount Period for that AVC will be the same as the Discount Period for that Campaign Discount that first applied to that AVC prior to that Service Transfer Order or COAT Transfer Order (as applicable).

+Note: For clarity, Service Transfer Orders include Non-Infrastructure Type Transfers.

 […]